-Achievement oF Tenu re Suggested Pacing Sch nedule Activity Description Examples of Evidence of completion Time line Check Year Complete Professional Portfolio Construct a professional portfolio that documents completion of all A oF T activities, and that shows evidence of reflection and growth.
+Achievement oF Tenure Suggested Pacing Schedule Activity For Teachers Hired Examples of Evidence of ars Time line Check Year Complete Achievement oF Tenure Process (A oF T).
+Throughout the year, collaborate with A oF T team that includes a mentor (if assigned), teacher colleagues and an administrator.
+Annually Submit: One (1) A oF T plan by Oct 31 of each year, and At least two (2) progress reports (Winter & Spring) each year.
+Team Recommendation Report, with Team Member and Administrator Signatures.
+Individual End-of-Year Summary Report from Administrator, PDP Team, and Teacher. completion The teacher will have, with signatures and dates, a complete set of A oF T documents for each of the three years, including plans, progress reports and probationary teacher summary reports.
+Consistent participation demonstrated throughout each of the first three years. - 2 3 Professional Portfolio Construct a professional portfolio that documents completion of all A oF T activities, and that shows evidence of reflection and growth.
 The portfolio may be organized in a manner that reflects the individual's position and style.
 The teacher will build a professional portfolio, seeking assistance and feedback from their A oF T team as they go.
-Consistent participation throughout the first three years, with the completed portfolio being ready by the presentation date.
-2 3 Achievement oF Tenure Process (A oF T) Throughout the year, collaborate with A oF T team that includes a mentor (if assigned), teacher colleagues and an administrator.
-Submit one A oF T plan (fall) and at least two progress reports (Winter & Spring).
-The teacher will have, with signatures and dates, a complete set of A oF T documents for each of the three years, including plans, progress reports and probationary teacher summary reports.
+Consistent participation throughout the first three years, presentation of the completed portfolio 3 months before tenure date is encouraged.
+(See Portfolio Presentation below).
+1 2 3 MPS Standards and Minnesota State Graduation Standards Articulate, use and assess student performance toward Standards.
+Non- classroom staff use and assess as appropriate to position.
+Multiple pieces of evidence will be documented such as: lesson plans, student work, curriculum maps, syllabi, student work from performance assessments, or rubrics that clearly note which standards are taught.
 Consistent participation throughout first three years.
-1 - 2 3 MPS Standards and Minnesota State Graduation Standards Articulate, use and assess student performance toward Standards.
-Non-classroom staff use and assess as appropriate to position.
-Multiple pieces of evidence will be documented such as: lesson plans, student work, curriculum maps, syllabi, student work from performance assessments, or rubrics that clearly note which standards are taught.
-Consistent participation throughout first three years. - Formal Observations and Assessments A formal observation cycle is one in which there is a pre-observation conference, the observation and a post-observation conference.
-The formal observation may be completed with a mentor (if assigned), colleague or administrator.
-The formal observation will be based on A oF T goals.
-The assessment may use a variety of tools, such as Pathwise or MPS Standards of Effective Instruction.
-The teacher will have signed copies of the observation tool, including evidence of the pre- and post-observation conferences.
-At least one formal observation each year (a total of three); one assessment over the three years by mentor (if assigned).
-2 3 New Teacher Orientation (NTO) PAR conducts an orientation each August for teachers who are new to the district.
+1 2 3 Formal Observations and Assessments A full observation cycle consists of a pre- observation, conference, the observation and a post-observation conference.
+"Focused observations" look at a particular area of the SOEI rubric, and also include a pre conference and post conference.
+Observations may be completed with a mentor (if assigned), Instructional Leader, Instructional Specialist, colleague or administrator.
+Observations will be based on A oF T goals related to the Standards of Effective Instruction.
+The assessment may use a variety of tools, such as focused and short observations, student data, and MPS Standards of Effective Instruction.
+The teacher will have access to digital copies of the observation tool, including evidence of the pre- and post-observation conferences.
+Five observations with Administrator/Supervisor and/or Instructional Leader, Instructional Specialist and/or Coach/Mentor (if assigned) each year.
+The teacher will have access to digital copies of the observation tool, including evidence of the pre- and post-observation conferences.
+Three formal observations with Administrator /Supervisor and/or Coach/Mentor (if assigned) each year.
+1 2 3 New Teacher Orientation (NTO) PAR conducts an orientation each August for teachers who are new to the district.
 All staff that are hired under the Teacher Contract must attend this orientation, regardless of other new employee workshops offered at their site(s), or within their department.
 The teacher will have a staff development certificate of attendance verifying attendance to entire orientation.
 If the teacher misses NTO, they are expected to attend the following August.
-August of their first year (or later if missed) 1 - Staff Development Teachers will participate in twenty (20) hours over three years of staff development or course work that supports their A oF T goals.
-The teacher will have CEUs for each training that verifies attendance and participation in staff development sessions.
-Consistent participation throughout first three years.
-1 2 3 Peer and/or Cognitive Coaching Teachers will complete district 16 hour Peer and/or 40 hour Cognitive Coaching training in addition to twenty (20) hours staff development.
-The teacher will have a staff development certificate of completion for the coaching class and earn 16 CEUs.
-It is suggested that this course be taken during the teacher's second year, but may be completed at any time during the teacher's 1
+August of their first year (or later if missed) 1